Calumarii/RockPaperScissorsAPI/README.md

 	  GET /api/games/{id}

-A sucessful request returns Status Code 200 with following information in String format.
+A successful request returns Status Code 200 with following information in String format.

 ## Using the API
 ### New Game